 Client Size: Are you dealing with a small, medium or large client.
 What are the differences in community building, targeting, finding for each.
 What size community will that require to be effective and how much resources are needed to properly engage with that community.

 Number of Social Accounts: When speaking with a client and understanding their industry, geographic and demographic market, you will need to determine what social networks they need to be engaged in.
 In other words, where is your clients target market spending their time in the social graph.
 Based on the social networks that your clients audience is engaged in, you will determine which and how many social networks they need to have a presence in.
 Conversely, if they already have a social media presence, take into consideration the number of accounts you will need to be posting to and managing daily for community growth and engagement.

 How Niche Is Their Industry/Target Market: This is probably more overlooked in pricing than anything else in our industry.
 The more niche a client is, the more competitive their space is and the more unique their offering is, the more time and resources their social media marketing will require.
-Do not make the mistake of considering this in the client pricing structure.
+Do not make the mistake of NOT considering this in the client pricing structure.

 Content Strategy: Based on the clients business, what is the content strategy that needs to be deployed.
 Content type, frequency of posting, etc. This can be dramatically different from one client to the next. >>> More on Posting Frequency

 Time/Resource Requirements: In general, what are the time, personnel and tool requirements for the client.
 Consider the other above factors and the more or less time you will need based on this clients uniqueness.